 Providing the kayak has been designed for standing – then yes, you can comfortably stand up in one.

-You still need to have a modicum of balance, and don’t overextend yourself when you’re casting, or moving around on the kayak.
+You still need to have a modicum of balance, and don’t overextend yourself when you’re casting or moving around.

 Watch the video below for tips and advice on how to fish from your kayak standing up.

 What are the advantages of stand-up fishing from a kayak?

 The advantages with stand up fishing in a kayak are numerous: